Top 5 Best Beginner Woodworking Tools for Any Budget

 HIGH-BUDGET ROUTER

 Well there it is, my top 5 list of the best beginner woodworking tools.
 Let me know your thoughts or some of your favorite tools for each category.
-Of course this isn’t an all-encompassing list, there are all of the little extras like tape measure, square, clamps, glue, etc. To see what I use for all of these options check out the complete list of tools from my shop.
+Of course this isn’t an all-encompassing list, there are all of the little extras like tape measure, square, clamps, glue, etc.

 Top 5 DIY Tools for Beginners